Vanadium-doped HfO$_2$, multiferroic uncompromised: Summary and acknowledgments

 Based on extensive ab initio calculations we have shown that ferroelectric HfO$_2$ mixed with vanadium up to 30\% conserves a major fraction ($\sim$70\%) of its polarization while acquiring a respectable ferromagnetic magnetization proportionally to V content ($\sim$2.9 emu/cm$^3$ per V \%).
 The mixing free energy indicates phase stability against the binary compounds (in the respective structures) up to around 16\% V. Good agreement is found with a very recent experiment.
 (Hf,V)O$_2$ then emerges as a robust ferromagnetic multiferroic with substantial magnetization and polarization, and thus promising for applications.
 The data supporting the findings above are openly available \cite{dati}.

-We thank Andrea Urru, Niccol\`o Martinolli, and Alessio Filippetti for a critical reading, and CINECA Bologna for the ISCRA Supercomputing Grant {\tt MAFNIA2} on EuroHPC Leonardo.
-VF thanks Universit\`a di Cagliari for a sabbatical leave and TU Dresden for a Senior DRESDEN Fellowship.
+We thank Andrea Urru, Niccol\`o Martinolli, and Alessio Filippetti for a critical reading; CINECA Bologna for the ISCRA Supercomputing Grant {\tt MAFNIA2} on EuroHPC Leonardo; {RES-BSC Barcelona Supercomputing Center for supercomputing time on MareNostrum5 GPP}.
+VF acknowledges Universit\`a di Cagliari for a sabbatical leave and TU Dresden for a Senior DRESDEN Fellowship.
 VF and PA dedicate this paper to the memory of dr. Silvia Piacentini.